-- Filing the campaign report: see previous section, "Candidate Information", for details about receipts and expenditures. - The report must be signed by both the chairman and the treasurer and filed within ten days after the primary and general election days.
+- ♦ Filing the Campaign Finance Report: see previous section "Campaign Finance Reporting," for details about receipts and expenditures. - ◆ The Receipt Report must be signed by both the chairman and the treasurer and filed within seven days prior to the primary, general, or special election days.